Rules &

 Guest Playing

-Some guest playing is allowed in the VCSL.
+Limited guest playing is allowed in the VCSL.
 The use of guest players enhances the role of the club in player development by allowing clubs the chance to provide additional opportunities for member players.
 Guest playing can be used to help a team in need of additional players or to provide a player with a needed match opportunity vs. different competition than they would normally encounter.
-The rules governing guest playing are different for Classic Division matches and Premier Division matches.

-In both Classic and Premier Division games, all guest players must be registered to a team in the same club they are guest playing for.
-No one may guest play who is not registered to a VYSA team and no one who is registered to a VYSA team may guest play for a team in another club.
-All teams fielding guest players must use guest players from within their own club.
+All guest players must be registered to a team in the same club/organization they are guest playing for.
+No one may guest play who is not registered to a VYSA team and no one who is registered to a VYSA team may guest play for a team in another organization.
+All teams fielding guest players must use guest players from within their own club/organization.
+Recreational players may guest as long as they are registered to a VYSA rec program affiliated with the travel club.

 Guest players are to be announced prior to the match in which they are being used.
 Directors of Coaching (or another designated representative in cases where the club does not have a DOC) must contact their opposing club prior to the match to notify the opposing club of the guest players.
 Out of courtesy this contact should be made the week prior to the game, however it can be made on the field at the time of the game if necessary.

-On game day the guest players must have their official current year player pass and this is to be presented to the referee prior to the game at the time of the standard player pass/roster check.
+On game day the guest players must have their official current year player pass or Gotsport roster copy and this is to be presented to the referee prior to the game at the time of the standard player pass/roster check.
 All guest players are to be displayed on the game day roster.
-The game day roster may not exceed 18 for U13-U19 teams and 16 for U11-U12 teams including guest players.

 Standings Tiebreaker Policy